Ibrahimm08/T-Level/README.md

    - Can sort by page or list them

 - [ ] **Decomposition of Requirements**
-   - Decompose each page or a few requirements
+   - Decompose each page or a requirements

 - [ ] **KPI's & User Acceptance**
    - Reviews